Magnetic Resonance Imaging (MRI) is a

 - You lie on a bed, which then moves inside a tunnel-shaped

-scanner that is open at both ends.
+scanner.
+The scanner is open at both ends.

 - The scan may last for up to an hour, but there’s a buzzer you